pmslingr/webflow-endpoint/README.md

 ### Redirect URI

-This URL has to be configured in the app created in the Gmelius dashboard.
+This URL has to be configured in the app created in the Webflow dashboard.

 ### Client ID